bale-go/NewPipe-offline/README.md

 - Python packages: `pandas`, `os`, `argparse`
 - sqlite3
 - Access to your listening statistics from NewPipe
-- (optional) If you do not want large differences between the perceived loudness of tracks: Audacity and ReplayGain plug-in.
+- (optional) If you do not want large differences between the perceived loudness of tracks: `ffmpeg` and `ffmpeg-normalize`

 ## Getting Started